PaulSweeney89/ProgDA-Project2020/README.md

 - .gitignore file -  specifies files to be untracked by git.
 - ProgDAProject.pdf - full description of the Programming for Data Analysis Project & objectives.
 - README.md - This README markdown file.
+- traffic.csv - CSV file output of the dataset created in the project.
 - Traffic.ipynb - Jupyter Notebook file containing all the descriptive & programming objectives of the Project.

 ## Jupyter Notebook